 Crowdfunding platforms targeting diverse needs and communities have proliferated.
 This is especially true in the non-profit, education sector.
 Understanding who the players are in this field, and how they've engaged their communities, is important towards developing a solution for which there is a real need.

-Along with this assessment of "vitals," we also reviewed each competitor's campaign building flow.
-Using the "page-by" method [link to appendix], we compared the number of steps required to go page-by-page, in order to post a viable crowd-funding campaign on each platform.
+Along with the assessment of competitor's "vitals" (as seen in the table above), we also reviewed each competitor's campaign building flow.
+Using the Page-By method (see the Appendix), we compared the number of steps required to go "page-by-page," in order to post a viable crowd-funding campaign on each platform.